Line: Royal Caribbean

 Looking down on the Central Park district from the top deck. - Photo by Royal Caribbean

-Allure of the Seas shares the title of world’s biggest cruise ship with its sister, Oasis of the Seas, which pioneered themed neighborhoods and inward-facing balcony cabins.
+Until the launch of Harmony of the Seas in 2015, Allure of the Seas shared the title of world’s biggest cruise ship with its sister, Oasis of the Seas, which pioneered themed neighborhoods and inward-facing balcony cabins.
 Some revel in Allure’s massive size; others are overwhelmed by it, but no one walks away less than awestruck.

 It remains one of the most expensive mass-market ships afloat, and the budget-minded should be aware that there are abundant ways to run up your bill: While complimentary grub is everywhere, many (better) options are available for a fee, ranging from $40 for the tasting menu at a celeb chef restaurant (helmed by Michael Schwartz of the acclaimed Michael’s Genuine in Miami) to $5 lattes at the first Starbucks store at sea.